ConnectingEurope/eInvoicing-EN16931/README.md

 # News and noteworthy

 * v1.1.0 - work in progress (UBL and CII only)
-    * Note: this release does NOT contain the EDIFACT validation rules - the development of them is currently paused/stalled
+    * Note: this release does NOT contain the EDIFACT validation rules - its development is currently paused/stalled
     * New participant identifier schemes are supported
         * `0184` in [issue #64](https://github.com/CenPC434/validation/issues/64)
         * `0190` in [issue #70](https://github.com/CenPC434/validation/issues/70)